Joy57/Cipher-Utility/README.md

     $ ln -s ../opt/openssl/include/openssl .

-**Note** if you have a version above `1.0.2o`.
-If you choose to encrypt/decrypt with `cipher-utility` program and then encrypt/decrypt using built-in openssl command, you will need to pass the `-md md5` flag.
+**Note:** If you have a version above `1.0.2o`.
+And you want to encrypt/decrypt with `cipher-utility` program and then encrypt/decrypt using built-in openssl command, you will need to pass the `-md md5` flag.
 Because the latest version uses `sha1` as a message digest by default.

 How to run the program